 "Piker's Peak" nevertheless emphasises a danger that one faces when concentrating on a cartoon or number of cartoons within a large series and attempting to arrive at credible conclusions from observations of those particular cartoons.
 With a series as long and varied as the Bugs Bunny adventures, there are bound to be other films that cloud- or seem to cloud- a hypothesis about those of 1955.
 Credence of the hypothesis would depend apparently on the extent or degree of Bugs' dubious conduct and all of the circumstances surrounding it.
 Indeed, "deconstruction" seems special to 1955 in the criteria for it that are met there and not elsewhere.

-Punishable regressiveness on Bugs' part tends to be evidenced only by a combination of the carrot (especially when shown), Bugs' lust for it, and any associated behaviours that could be construed as unbecoming of Bugs as he is on average at that point in his cartoon career, and when seen in a cartoon, or string of cartoons, of untraditional battle line(s).
+Punishable regressiveness on Bugs' part tends to be evidenced only by a combination of the carrot (especially when shown), Bugs' lust for it, and any associated behaviours that could be construed as unbecoming of Bugs as he is on average at that point of time in his cartoon career, and when seen in a cartoon, or string of cartoons, of untraditional battle line(s).
 The discussed 1955 cartoons together as a unit not only appear, without rival elsewhere in the Bugs series, to meet these criteria, but to establish them.
 "In spades," as Bugs would say.
 Bugs relents too much to his "failing" in 1955 while NOT in the process of righteously forestalling or thwarting an unambivalent antagonist (e.g. Sam), and is punished for it like never before or after in his cartoon career.

 Jekyll and Hyde, being opposite sides of a bipolar personality, constitute an ambivalent antagonist for Bugs, and if anyone is the antagonist in "Hare Brush", it is Bugs/"Elmer", the creation of which is Bugs' own fault.
 There can be no denying that Bugs declines in esteem in "Hare Brush" and "Rabbit Rampage", and opportunity for carrots aplenty is a factor in what Bugs allows to happen to him in "Hare Brush", to which "Rabbit Rampage" is pursuant.
 It is in "Hyde and Hare", however, that the notion of a downfall with discernible cause crystallises into full, exquisite, and horrible form.
 Motivation, clear condescension, and awful consequences.